koumoul-dev/gh-pages-multi/README.md

     gh-pages-multi deploy -s dist -t v1.0.0

-Push the 'docs' directory into the gh-pages branch ofthe current repository in a 'latest' subdirectory, and erase all previous history concerning 'latest'.
+Push the 'docs' directory into the gh-pages branch of the current repository in a 'latest' subdirectory, and erase all previous history concerning 'latest'.
 Very useful to prevent bloating the git repo if the pushed content contains built files for example.

     gh-pages-multi deploy --no-history